MirisWisdom/HCE/spv3/legacy/installer/basedir/doc/compilation.md

 For the sake of simplicity, the compiler invokes the 7-Zip executable to compress the packages.
-The library verifies the checksum of the 7-Zip executable prior to executing it, to avoid the execution of unsafe executables.
+The library verifies the checksum of the 7-Zip executable prior to executing it, to avoid the execution of unsafe/corrupted executables.

-By default, the library expects the 64-bit Windows version of 7-Zip 18.05.
-This can be overridden by instantiating the `SPV3.Compiler.Compression` type with a new compression executable path & hash.

 ## Usage